 Your pets walk through all manner of things such as kitty litter boxes.
 Pets drop hair, and potentially worms or other nasties.
 If your pets have been on your tables and counters, use a mild bleach solution to clean up before preparing food.

 Yes, most of us will survive ingesting some unhealthy bacteria.
-I have one acquaintance who insists, “We all have to eat a pound of dirt before we die.”
+An old proverb states, “We all have to eat a peck of dirt before we die.”
 Nor do I suggest going crazy with cleaning.
-However, most of us can improve on our cleaning habits.
+However, there is room for improvement in just about everyone's cleaning habits.